kevinlee9/Semantic-Segmentation/README.md

 # Semantic-Segmentation
-List for useful code and papers
+List of useful codes and papers for semantic segmentation(weakly)

-Inspired by JackieZhangdx, see [this](https://github.com/JackieZhangdx/WeakSupervisedSegmentationList) for more lists.

 ## code